jundalisay/superbnetlify/content/en/research/sarkar/travels/glossary.md

-Glossary
+---
+title: "Glossary"
+weight: 54
+image: "/covers/mystic.png"
+description: ""
+---

-M I C R OVIT A : Mysterious emanation of the Cosmos.
+Microvita : Mysterious emanation of the Cosmos.
 The smallest en¬ tities of the Cosmos.
 Though alive, they are the building blocks of matter and energy.
 Singular is microvitum.